corybeyer/beyer-second-brain/README.md

 # Second Brain

-A personal knowledge management system for surfacing insights and relationships across a library of data leadership documents (PDFs, markdown).
+A personal knowledge management system for surfacing insights and relationships across a library documents (PDFs, markdown).

 ## Project Status